vindolin/prusa2mqtt/README.md

 # prusa2mqtt

-Command line tool which parses the USB serial output of a Prusa printer and publishes the sensor values to an MQTT server.
+Command line tool that parses the USB serial output of a Prusa printer and publishes the sensor values to an MQTT server.

 ```
 usage: prusa2mqtt.py [-h] [--topic TOPIC] [--client_id CLIENT_ID]